-- 12. By incorporating a gender analysis in the project design phase, all ITTO project proposals are expected to be gender-sensitive-that is, aware of and sensitive to gender issues as they apply in the project context-and to seek gender co-benefits in project design and outcomes.
-Project proposals that go beyond gender sensitivity to actively enhance gender equality and empower women are referred to as "gender transformative". - 13.
-Gender-transformative projects are those that critically assess and work to positively change gender roles, norms and relations in ITTO's work.
-They include one or more objectives that aim to raise awareness of gender roles and norms among women and men and to transform those norms through actions that close the gap in gender equality and promote women's rights, power, voice, economic opportunities, skills and benefit-sharing (see Table 2).
+- 11. By incorporating a gender analysis during the project design phase, all ITTO project proposals are expected to be "gender-sensitive", i.e. aware of and sensitive to gender issues as they apply in the project context and seek gender "co-benefits" in project design and outcomes.
+Project proposals that go beyond gender-sensitivity to actively enhance gender equality and empower women are referred to as "gender transformative". - 12.
+Gender transformative projects are those that critically assess and work to positively change gender roles, norms and relations within ITTO's fields of work.
+They include one or more objectives which aim to raise awareness of gender roles and norms among women and men and to transform those norms through actions that close the gaps in gender equality and promote women's rights, power, voice, economic opportunities, skills and benefit-sharing.
+Table 2 provides examples of the types of project objectives that can be considered gender-transformative.

-Table 2: Examples of gender-transformative project objectives
+Table 2 - Examples of gender-transformative project objectives

-Topic Project objective Awareness-raising and information Enhance recognition of the role of women in the sustainable management of tropical production forests, the use of forests for self-provisioning, and forest-based income generation, value chains and markets Raise awareness of gender gaps and their negative impacts on the tropical timber economy Generate improved information and data on the contributions of women to the forest sector and the timber economy at all levels Increase women's awareness of their forest-based economic opportunities Rights Strengthen forest-related policies and legislation to promote gender equality at the national, subnational and/or local levels Enhance the implementation of applicable laws and policies Strengthen women's rights to forest land tenure and ownership and access to forest resources Resolve conflicts between statutory and customary rights Economic Support women's forest enterprises at various levels empowerment Improve women's access to financial services and capital, including microfinancing and credit Improve women's access to forest-product markets Improve women's access to enabling technology, including information and communication technology, and wood-processing techniques Strengthen women's participation in forest value chains Promote equal pay for women for equal work Power and voice Facilitate women's participation in forest user groups Enhance women's participation and influence in forest-related decision-making at the local, national and international levels Promote women in management and leadership positions in forest institutions, national forest authorities, private companies and concessions Strengthen women's forest-related networks at various levels Monitor how actual practice reflects agreed procedures Skills Improve women's access to forest-related education and training opportunities (technical, vocational, professional) Improve women's access to extension services Enhance women's employment and livelihood skills, including in value-added forest-based processing industries Benefits Support the equitable distribution and sharing of benefits derived from forests for men and women Support equity between women and men in the generation of benefits derived from forests
+Topic Project objective Awareness Enhance recognition of the role of women in sustainable management of tropical raising and production forests, use of forests for self-provisioning, and forest-based income information generation, value chains and markets Raise awareness of gender gaps and their negative impacts on the tropical timber economy Generate improved information and data on the contribution of women to the forest sector and timber economy at all levels D: 14 Increase women's awareness of their forest-based economicopportunities Rights Strengthen forest-related policies and legislation to promote gender equality at national, sub-national and/or local levels Enhance implementation of applicable laws and policies Strengthen women's rights to forest land tenure and ownership and access to forest resources Resolve conflicts between statutory and customary rights Economic Support women's forestenterprises at various levels empowerment Improve women's access to financial services and capital, including micro- financing and credit Improve women's access to forest product markets Improve women's access to enabling technology, including information and communication technology, and wood processing techniques Strengthen women's participation in forest value chains Promote equal pay for women for equal work Power and Facilitate women's participation in forest usergroups voice Enhance women's participation and influence in forest-related decision- making at local, national and international levels Promote women in management and leadership positions in forest institutions, national forest authorities, private companies and concessions Strengthen women's forest-related networks at various levels Monitor how actual practice reflects agreed procedures Skills • Improve women's access to forest-related education and training opportunities (technical, vocational, professional) Improve women's access to extension services Enhance women's employment and livelihood skills, including in value-added forest- based processing industries Benefits Support equitable distribution and sharing of benefits derived from forests for men = 555 and women Support equity between women and men in the generation of benefits derived from forests แดน เดอร์เร